rsksmart/devportal-1.0/content/rsk-devportal/tools/tokenbridge/usingmycrypto.md

 tags: erc20, bridge, mycrypto, defi, node, rbtc, ganache, decentralized, token-bridge, tokens, quick-start, guides, tutorial, testnet, networks, dapps, tools, rsk, ethereum, smart-contracts, install, get-started, how-to, mainnet, testnet, sidechain, contracts
 ---

-This guide describes the necessary steps to perform a token transfer between two blockchain networks, which we will refer to to as **Mainchain** and **Sidechain**, through interaction with special contracts that make up a subsystem called **TokenBridge**.
+This guide describes the necessary steps to perform a token transfer between two blockchain networks, which we will refer to as **Mainchain** and **Sidechain**, through interaction with special contracts that make up a subsystem called **TokenBridge**.

-The test performed uses the RSK (with a local regtest node) and Ethereum (through the Ganache client) nodes as Mainchain and Sidechain respectively.
+The test performed uses the Rootstock (with a local regtest node) and Ethereum (through the Ganache client) nodes as Mainchain and Sidechain respectively.
 The demonstration images to interact with both Blockchain were taken from the MyCrypto application.
 Alternatively, MyEtherWallet or similar can be used which will give the same results.

 ### Preconditions